 I grew up fishing the lakes of Minnesota, and when I lost my close link to water during my college and early career years as a research scientist in TX, I felt like a piece of me was missing.
 We moved to WA in 1994, and when my two daughters (now teenagers) were toddlers, I picked up fly fishing as a way to connect with the outdoors of the beautiful Pacific Northwest, and I never looked back!
 Wandering the shores or paddling the waters of Washington’s rivers, lakes and inland seas with a fly rod never fails to bring a smile to my face and a sense of calm to my soul.

-y name is Sheila Morris.
-I was Born in Albuquerque New Mexico, raised in Washington State.
-I have always enjoyed the outdoors and have been fishing since I was a kid.
-Mostly on the Puget Sound and local area lakes.
-I got introduced to fly fishing about 3 years ago and I’m hooked for good!
-I can truly say that although I love the fishing, It’s about so much more.
-I’m currently planning my bucket list of fishing destinations & I hope to see you on the river!
+My name is Sheila Morris.
+I was born in Albuquerque New Mexico, raised in Washington State.
+I have always enjoyed the outdoors and have been fishing since I was a kid, mostly on the Puget Sound and local area lakes.
+I got introduced to fly fishing about 5 years ago and I’m hooked for good!
+I can truly say that although I love the fishing, it’s about so much more.
+I’m currently planning my bucket list of fishing destinations.
+I hope to see you on the river!

 Cle Elum, Washington

-Born in raised in Alabama, Cory spent hot summer days fishing small ponds and saltwater while visiting family in Florida.
-After college, he decided to pick up a fly rod on whim and hasn’t looked back since.
-While living in Washington state, Cory fishes small mountain streams, alpine lakes, large tailwaters, and cold rocky beaches for salmon and his beloved sea run cutthroat trout.
-After moving to North Carolina and becoming a full time Stay at home Dad, things came full circle to fishing for warm water species and the Florida salt.
-Cory considers himself an equal opportunity fly fisher by chasing anything that will take a fly, and is always looking for an opportunity to explore a new fishery.
-The Mayfly Project is his perfect opportunity focus and share this passion to others!
+I was born and raised in Alabama, and grew up fishing small ponds and saltwater while visiting family in Florida.
+After college, I decided to pick up a fly rod on whim and haven’t looked back since.
+While living in Washington state, I fish small mountain streams, alpine lakes, large tailwaters, and cold rocky beaches for salmon and my beloved sea run cutthroat trout.
+I am currently a stay at home dad, and when away from my family, I spend my time chasing anything that will take a fly, exploring new fisheries, and teaching fly fishing with The Mayfly Project.

 I was born and raised in Willow, Alaska.
 I moved to Seattle about 2 years ago where I now have my own chiropractic practice.
 Before my chiropractic journey began I was a fly fishing guide in my home town of Willow, AK where my brother and I started Reel Fly Adventurez back in 2009.
 I have a deep rooted passion for the outdoors and I absolutely love helping others have the time of their life on the water.
 See you out there!

-A native of Florida, but calling the Seattle, WA area her home since 2017, Casey has been fishing since she was old enough to hold a rod.
-Her earliest memories involve the outdoors and learning to fish on the waters of Florida with her family.
-Her favorite memory is of her grandfather practicing his casting accuracy in the backyard, using a tea cup for a target.
-Casey has found peace and healing in the outdoors and recently in fly fishing.
-She is passionate about introducing others to the outdoors, breaking the barriers down, and taking the intimidation away.
-She is excited to be a part of the Seattle Mayfly Project!
+I am a native of Florida, but call the Seattle, WA area my home since 2017.
+I have been fishing since I was old enough to hold a rod.
+My earliest memories involve the outdoors and learning to fish on the waters of Florida with my family.
+My favorite memory is of my grandfather practicing his casting accuracy in the backyard, using a tea cup for a target.
+I have found peace and healing in the outdoors and recently in fly fishing.
+I am passionate about introducing others to the outdoors, breaking down barriers, and taking the intimidation of the outdoors away.
+I am excited to be a part of the Seattle Mayfly Project!